 Truck accidents can lead to serious and long-term injuries for everyone involved.
 If you or someone close to you has been injured in a truck accident that was not your fault, you may be able to recover damages through a personal injury lawsuit.
-At Barry Feinstein & Affiliates, our seasoned Massachusetts truck accident attorneys are committed to providing personalized and detail-oriented representation to our clients throughout the entire legal process.
+At The Law Offices of Barry Feinstein & Affiliates P.C., our seasoned Massachusetts truck accident attorneys are committed to providing personalized and detail-oriented representation to our clients throughout the entire legal process.

 According to the United States Department of Transportation, approximately half a million trucking accidents occur across the country on an annual basis.
 Data from the National Highway Traffic Safety Administration show that about 5.6 percent of all deadly crashes in Massachusetts involved large trucks.
 Even though the commercial trucking industry is legally obligated to follow strict rules and regulations, the reality is that drivers often ignore them and end up getting into serious accidents.
 Some causes of accidents include but are not limited to: